Pluralism: Addressing the Challenges of the

 Pluralism in the contemporary Nation-State scenario is increasingly coming under scrutiny.
 The Nation-State requires new modes of thought and analysis, as global trends in population, capital flows, cultural exchanges, cyber links and the like enmesh with post-national forces, challenging the stability of the Nation-State and its permanence as the basic socio-political construct.

-Pluralism as the contextual framework for rational thinking has allowed for and created the vision that there are pluralities of diverse facts and passage of time amongst other things, for the consolidation of these processes that permeates throughout the diaspora.
+Pluralism as the contextual framework for rational thinking has allowed for and created a vision that there are pluralities of diverse facts and passage of time amongst other things, for the consolidation of these processes that permeates throughout the diaspora.
 This vision, though, can sometimes easily allow for, instances of pure speculations.
-Facts are actually strongly influenced by contexts, as context brings real knowledge to existing data, the objectivity of the data is questioned by some.
+Facts are influenced strongly by contexts.
+As context brings real knowledge to existing data, the objectivity of the data is questioned by some.

 The Pluralism Project, thus far, has embodied the ontology of knowledge creation from all groupings acknowledging that there is subjectivity in creating objectivity.
 The focus of the project has been to create a platform for an international, interdisciplinary exchange of ideas to explore awareness of the responses to such paradigmatic and institutional policies and processes in advancing counter positions that translate into pluralism.

 The project has moved its focus to the realities of paradigm consolidation in general and the imbalances of power in reality.

 The 10th Global Conference on Pluralism will build on the previous conferences.
 ‘Pluralism: Addressing the challenges of the modern Nation-State’ summarizes the way the project has developed over previous years and they have acknowledged that facts are usually contested and contexts are value loaded.